Haute Route Chamonix Zermatt Ski Tour – 7 days

 If group members are interested, we can make a small additional ski tour from the Dix hut.
 This is an excellent addition to the day when the snow conditions are good.

 We have a great day ahead of us.
-A ski tour to the top of our highest point on the Haute Route – the Pigne d’Arolla 3781m.
-It’s a delightful day with stunning scenery and great touring.
-Early morning we ski from the DIx hut down onto the Glacier de Cheillon, where we start our tour up the steepening Tsena Réfien glacier.
+We aim to ski tour to the top of our highest point on the Haute Route – the Pigne d’Arolla 3781m.
+It’s a delightful day with stunning scenery and grand touring.
+Early morning, we ski from the DIx hut down onto the Glacier de Cheillon, where we start our tour up the steepening Tsena Réfien glacier.
 We do numerous kick-turns up the glacier until we reach the start of the Serpentine section.
-This is often hard and icy, and often we climb up and over the steep slope with crampons on and skis on our backpacks.
+This is often hard and icy; we often climb up and over the steep slope with crampons on and skis on our backpacks.
 From the top of the Serpentine, we cross over the plateau and reach the summit on a steady, gradual rise.
 The view from the top is impressive.
 We feel closer to the Matterhorn and the other mighty summits of the Swiss Valais Alps.
 Far in the distance, we can distinguish the Mont Blanc massif where we started.
 We often have good snow skiing down from the vast open slopes of the Pigne, avoiding any zone with crevasses.
 We pass through the Col des Vignettes and ski onto the Glacier de Pièce.
-Sometimes we stop in the Vignettes hut for a nice rösti before we ski down to Arolla 1968m.
+Sometimes, we stop in the Vignettes hut for a nice rösti before we ski down to Arolla 1968m.
 We often have great snow on this long ski descent.
 We spent the night in a hotel—time for a shower.

 5-6h – ▲ 940m ▼ 1800m